-Cheryl Cowdy, Assistant Professor, Children’s Studies, York University
+Cheryl Cowdy, Associate Professor & Coordinator, Children’s Studies Program, York University

 Cheryl Cowdy is an Assistant Professor of Childhood and Youth Studies in the Humanities Department at York University.
 She specializes in the intersections between children’s literature and childhood and youth studies, with a particular focus on Canadian young adult literature and digital culture.
 She has published articles in Global Studies of Childhood; Jeunesse: Young People, Texts, Cultures; Bookbird and Studies in Canadian Literature.
 She is currently working on a book project that explores issues of mobility and the sensorial and affective implications of digital and transmedia narratives as they engage with adolescent readers.

 Peter E. Cumming, Associate Professor, Children’s Studies, York University